 The consortium partner districts examined what educational preparation and training adult students will need for successful entry into sectors driving the consortium’s economic growth.
 These sectors include logistics, health, construction (housing sales and new developments), leisure, hospitality and professional services.

 These positive factors uniquely position the West End Corridor Consortium to be the major provider of the education and employment training that will be needed to support this region’s economic growth.
-These positive economic projections also present increased opportunities for leveraging resources and partnering with private and public entities.
+Encouraging local economic projections also present increased opportunities for leveraging resources and partnering with private and public entities.

 We see our collaboration as the community’s Key to the Gateway.